 Purpose of the Society

-(1) The Wissenschaftskolleg Berlin (hereinafter referred to as the “Kolleg”) performs a service to advanced study by giving recognized academics the opportunity to carry out research work of their own choosing in Berlin.
-It promotes cooperation between researchers, particularly between researchers from different countries and disciplines, and between them and other figures in intellectual life.
+(1) The Wissenschaftskolleg zu Berlin (hereinafter referred to as the “Kolleg”) performs a service to advanced study by giving recognized academics the opportunity to carry out research of their own choosing in Berlin.
+It promotes cooperation between researchers, particularly between researchers from different countries and disciplines as well as between these researchers and other figures in intellectual life.
 It gives special emphasis to promoting young researchers.

-(2) The Kolleg cultivates relations with its former Fellows and promotes limited-term projects, especially if they are connected to former Fellows or serve to attract future Fellows.
+(2) The Kolleg cultivates relations with its former Fellows and promotes limited-term projects, especially if such projects are connected to former Fellows or serve to attract future Fellows.

-(1) The society bears the name “Wissenschaftskolleg zu Berlin - Institute for Advanced Study Berlin” and has its seat in Berlin.
+(1) The Society bears the name “Wissenschaftskolleg zu Berlin e.V. – Institute for Advanced Study Berlin” and has its seat in Berlin.
 Its name is entered in the Register of Societies.

-(2) The society is non-profit; it does not primarily pursue economic purposes of its own.
-No person may benefit from outlays foreign to the purpose of the society or through disproportionately high payments.
+(2) The Society is non-profit; it does not primarily pursue economic ends of its own.
+No person may benefit from outlays which are alien to the purpose of the Society or through disproportionately high payments.
 The funds must be used solely for purposes that are in accordance with the Charter.
-The members receive no share of profits and no other payments from the funds of the society.
-Resigning members have no claim on the society's assets.
-In the event that the society is dissolved or its tax-privileged purposes cease, its assets will devolve upon the Ernst Reuter Foundation for Advanced Study (hereinafter referred to as "Foundation"), which must use them directly and exclusively for tax-privileged purposes.
+The members receive no share of profits and no other payments from the Society’s funds.
+Resigning members have no claim on the Society’s assets.
+In the event that the Society is dissolved or its tax-privileged purposes cease, its assets will devolve upon the Ernst Reuter Foundation for Advanced Study (hereinafter referred to as the “Foundation”) which must use them directly and exclusively for tax-privileged purposes.

-(3) The accounting year is the calendar year.
+(3) The fiscal year corresponds to the calendar year.

-(1) Ordinary members of the society are the Presidents or Chairmen of
+(1) Ordinary members of the Society are presidents or chairpersons of the following:

-- the Max Planck Society for the Advancement of Science in Berlin and Munich,
+- Max Planck Society for the Advancement of Science

 Further ordinary members may be admitted by decision of the Members’ Assembly.